 There’s a lot more to do with automation.

-Red Hat® Ansible Automation Platform uses human-readable YAML language so users can share, vet, and manage automation content.
-It includes all the tools needed to implement enterprise-wide automation, including playbooks and analytics.
-And it allows your teams to centralize and control your IT infrastructure with a visual dashboard, role-based access control, and more to reduce operational complexity.
+Red Hat Ansible Automation Platform is a unified platform that can automate full processes across your IT domains for a variety of use cases—including infrastructure, hybrid cloud, security, and networks, all the way to edge locations.
+Ansible Automation Platform includes all the tools needed to implement enterprise-wide automation, including an event-driven solution, playbooks, and analytics.
+And it allows your teams to centralize and control your IT infrastructure with a visual dashboard, role-based access control, and other features that will help reduce operational complexity.

-With a Red Hat subscription, you get certified content from our robust partner ecosystem, access to hosted management services, and life cycle technical support to scale automation across your organization.
+With a Red Hat subscription, you get certified, supported content from Red Hat and our partners, access to hosted management services, and life cycle technical support to scale automation across your organization.
 And you’ll get expert knowledge gained from our success with thousands of customers.